eluves/eluves/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning cybersecurity, ethical hacking or another field inside in technology, the computer science and pc computers are my hobby.
-- 👯 I’m looking to collaborate on any work.
+- 👯 I’m looking to collaborate on any job.
 - 👀 Looking for a job on this fields.